YINI-lang/YINI-spec/YINI-Specification.md

 | Triple-Quoted Strings | `""" """`   | ✅ Yes | ❌ No | ❌ No | Large multi-line blocks of literal text

 ### 6.1.
 Raw Strings (R-Strings)
-In (Raw) strings the backslash **`\` is "just a backslash"** character, hence different escape sequences like newline or tabs cannot be used.
-The default (Raw) strings must be on the same line.
+In (Raw) strings, the backslash (`\`) is treated as a literal character — **it is "just a backslash"**.
+This means escape sequences are not interpreted, and most special characters can be included directly.

+However, Raw strings **cannot contain newlines**, as they must appear on a single line.

+For multi-line Raw strings, see Triple-quoted string literals.

 Raw strings are particularly suitable for representing file paths and other literal text.
 >myPath = "C:\Users\John Smith\"  // Raw string